 - Evil Worship: Increased success rate for dark spells

-- Temples count as 1/2 Guilds (mana storage and regen)
+- Temples count as 1/2 Guilds (mana storage and regen) and hold additional citizens

 Entities that arose from the elemental chaos before the beginning of the world, Dragons rival the very gods in power.
 Known for long spanning plots which affect events far beyond the imagining of present mortals, no one ever quite knows what a Dragon's true aim is... though hoarding treasure seems to be a part of it.
 Only the most experienced rulers can tame these strong and willful beasts.

-- 3 months attack time
+- 3 month attack time

-- 50% of normal military losses
+- 60% of normal military losses

-- Homes hold 200 citizens
+- Barracks hold 45 citizens